anandijain/stream_list/README.md

 * build an OTTO liquid handler
 * make a solution of lipids under a microscope and demonstrate primitive vesicle division and formation
 * culture some random stuff and do pcr and electrophoresis
+* model LUCA
+* download a ton of genomes, iteratively refine them to figure out which genes are the most conserved DIY phylogenetics

 ### bend
 * diy interaction combinators